slin12/sorting-algorithms/README.md

 ### SORTING IN RUBY

-This repository contains Ruby implementations of selection sort, bubble sort, insertion sort, merge sort, and quicksort.
-Built for practice and to better understand how these algorithms work.
+This repository contains my implementations of common sorting algorithms.
+See below for a quick breakdown of each sorting algorithm and some links to learn more:

+## SELECTION SORT

+## BUBBLE SORT

+## INSERTION SORT

+## MERGE SORT

+## QUICKSORT